Black Friday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 -

-reading•Black Friday 2018 deals: iPad for $250 now, HP touchscreen laptop for $530 and other gaming PC, Chromebook, tablet sales
+reading•Black Friday 2018 deals: iPad for $250 now, Microsoft Surface Pro bundle for $800, and other gaming PC, Chromebook, tablet sales

 -

-Note: Update: This is now sadly out of stock.